aws-samples/bring-your-own-data-labs/labs/02_orchestration/README.md

 ![adding jobs to the trigger](./img/orchestration/wf5.png)

+NOTE: If you have multiple tables, you will need to repeat the last step to trigger job of each table.

 We are almost there, however there's one more thing: we need to add the crawler for the curated data - Please follow the same steps

 Click on the byod job and then click in **Add Trigger**.